-The yield that you will receive on your notes, which could be negative, may be less than the return you could earn on other investments.
+The return that you will receive on your notes, which could be negative, may be less than the return you could earn on other investments.
+Your investment may not reflect the full opportunity cost to you when you take into account factors that affect the time value of money, such as inflation.